SchrodingersNap/Second-Order-Thinking/_posts/2026-09-17-Institutional-Incentives-Lead-to-Probity-Not-Morality.md

 title: "Institutional Incentives Lead to Probity, Not Morality"
 ---

 While browsing the Central Vigilance Commission (CVC) website recently, two publications caught my attention: ‘Honesty is the Best Policy’ and ‘Professional Integrity: A Must’.
-Both present pictorial morality stories neatly packaged as civic lessons.
+Both present pictorial moral stories neatly packaged as civic lessons.
 In the first, an honest child is rewarded; in the second, a compromised official meets swift disgrace.

 It makes for a comforting scenario.
 It also has almost nothing to do with how a plant, or public agency actually runs.